 Why Do You Need Boundaries at Work?

-A Black person stands in front of a white board with the words "Good Morning" written in blue marker
+Racialized leaders.
+Black women in front of a white board with the words "Good Morning" written in blue marker

-As more organizations understand the importance of EDI (equity, diversity and inclusion), we’re seeing a rise in diversity initiatives, employee resource groups (ERGs), EDI committees and more.
+As more organizations understand the importance of DEI (diversity, equity and inclusion), we’re seeing a rise in diversity initiatives, employee resource groups (ERGs), DEI committees and more.

 But—especially in small or medium sized organizations with fewer resources—BIPOC employees are often the ones asked to lead these initiatives — usually without additional support or compensation.